How to address violence in the news with your kids.

 Teachers should spend some time navigating Wizard School! to get a feel for the kinds of available material and what the challenges are like.
 Watch videos together and propose challenges to the whole class.
 Have them work in small groups or with partners and then present their work to see how each group came up with different solutions to the same challenge.
 Or give kids their own profiles and set them free to explore on their own (the developer provides some tips on setting up a classroom).
 Have kids share what they create with you and with each other to practice giving and getting feedback.

-Help kids follow up on topics of particular interest with library time or additional online time for research, or with school projects.
-For example, kids could design a bird, and then actually build a bird with craft materials.
-Have them write up a report on their bird: where does it live, what does it eat, what are its strengths and weaknesses, what advantages does its physical features and behavioral tendencies give it?Continue reading Show less
+Help kids follow up on topics of particular interest with library time or additional online time for research or with school projects.
+For example, kids could design a bird and then actually build a bird with craft materials.
+Have them write up a report on their bird: Where does it live, what does it eat, what are its strengths and weaknesses, what advantages do its physical features and behavioral tendencies give it?Continue reading Show less

-Learn, create, and share in a safe, stimulating, and inspiring environment with this wonderful collection of curated Web content and creative challenges that take learning to the next level.
-Wizard School wonderfully combines the resources of the Internet with the interactive capabilities of a touch screen.
-Safe messaging and sharing adds a social component that's not only fun, but can also encourage kids to follow a project, an inspiration, or an interest from screen, to classmates, to family, to in-class off-screen development, and beyond.
+Learn, create, and share in a safe, stimulating, and inspiring environment with this wonderful collection of curated web content and creative challenges that take learning to the next level.
+Wizard School! wonderfully combines the resources of the internet with the interactive capabilities of a touchscreen.
+Safe messaging and sharing add a social component that's not only fun but also can encourage kids to follow a project, an inspiration, or an interest from screen to classmates to family to in-class, offscreen development and beyond.

 Key Standards Supported